 Critiquer Rating During Critique: 10.00000

-This so fits Thomas, your imagery gives ample picture of this little fellow.
+Jana, This so fits Thomas, your imagery gives ample picture of this little fellow.
 Your easy flowing poem glides down the page in homage to Thomas.
 One question, did you mean "dreamy" opposed to "deamy" when speaking of his eyes.
 I see a grandmothers love and devotion in this, even during difficult moments.
 What a blessing in such a sweet angel and how fortunate we are that you've shared with us.
+Best always, Lora

 This Poem was Critiqued By: marilyn terwilleger On Date: 2007-06-08 15:56:15